apollo

 • Manage stress, eat healthily, drink plenty of water, exercise regularly and get plenty of sleep.

-• Limit taking high-fibre foods, foods and drinks that contain chocolate, alcohol, caffeine, fructose or sorbitol, carbonated drinks, and fried and fatty foods.
+• Limit your intake of high-fibre foods, foods and drinks containing chocolate, alcohol, caffeine, fructose or sorbitol, carbonated beverages, and fried and fatty foods.

 • Practice yoga and recreation techniques to manage your emotional stress.